 The timeless elegance of Pearl has seen it elevated to one of the most popular gemstones around the world, and it was historically more valuable than any other stone.
-Pearls are organic in origin and are created as part of the defense mechanism of certain molluscs in both saltwater and freshwater.
-They are found in a beautiful array of colors too.
+Pearls are organic in origin and are created as part of the defence mechanism of certain molluscs in both saltwater and freshwater.
+They are found in a beautiful array of colours too.

 Explore Pearl Explore Moonstone

 We may never know if the Rolling Stones were inspired by this when they wrote Ruby Tuesday, but babies born on this day have the gorgeous, glowing red of Ruby as their stone.
 One of the most famous and storied gems of them all, Ruby has been revered for thousands of years and has made its way into some of the world’s most elegant jewellery pieces.